damiencorpataux/xfm-project-skeleton/README.md

 vi fr.po
 vi de.po

-# generate the compiled .mo file from the .po files
+# (re)generate the compiled .mo file from the .po files
 php po2mo.php

 # restart your apache server to apply change (if applicable)
 sudo apache2ctl graceful

 # modify your controllers and views (adding/changing/deleting translations strings)
-# and start over at step 1
+# and start over at step 1 !
 ```